Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 How To Make Flour Tortillas From Scratch

-One of this recipe’s many advantages is that it can be mixed quite easily with a stand mixer, a hand mixer, or by hand.
+One of this recipe’s many advantages is that it can be mixed quite easily with a stand mixer, an electric hand mixer, or just by hand.
 Whichever approach you choose, the basic process is the same: combine flour, salt, and baking powder.
 Cut in some vegetable oil, mix in warm water, and knead it into a soft, supple dough ball.

 Then, just pluck off a portion for each tortilla.
-The recipe should yield about 16 taco-sized shells.
+The recipe yields about 16 taco-sized shells.
 You can certainly measure these to be precise, but I find it a lot easier to just divide the ball in half, then divide those halves again, and so forth until you have 16 portions.
-No one in my family has ever complained about slightly uneven tortilla mass. :)Stretch and roll each portion into a smooth ball, flatten each slightly with your palm, and let the discs rest for a few minutes.
-Then you’ll just roll each one out thin, and – boom – tortillas!
+I have yet to hear a single complaint about slightly uneven tortilla mass. 🙂

 A stack of flour tortillas made from scratch.

-With a soft tortilla that manages to be pliable and sturdy all at once, you’re not really going to go wrong.
+With a fresh, tender tortilla that manages to be pliable and sturdy all at once, you can’t possibly go wrong.
 If you dispense with the fillings and just eat them straight off the hot skillet, well, you won’t get any judgment from me.

-Go ahead and give this recipe a try – I’m willing to bet you’ll love the results, and be pretty darn proud of yourself for making tortillas from scratch!
-Enjoy! ♥
+Go ahead and give this recipe a try.
+I’m willing to bet you’ll love the results, and you ought to be pretty darn proud for making tortillas from scratch!

 More Easy Mexican Favorites